illepic/my-site/notes/my-sublime-text-setup/index.md

 ## Theme

-I'm currently using the dark variant of the [Soda Theme](https://github.com/buymeasoda/soda-theme).
-Looks gorgeous on my retina screen.
+I'm currently using the dark variant of the [Space Gray](http://kkga.github.io/spacegray/).
+Thanks for the tip [Chris Bloom](https://plus.google.com/+ChristopherBloom/)!